-- Alaska Department of Health Training and Conferences: Professionals can participate in an intensive training workshop, conference, or presentation series for credit through the Alaska Department of Health.
+- Alaska Department of Health Training and Conferences Professionals can participate in an intensive training workshop, conference, or presentation series for credit through the Alaska Department of Health.
 You can receive credit while networking with potential employers and colleagues and sharing your research with other interested professionals.

-Resources for Counselors
+Resources and Organizations for Counselors in Alaska

-- GCI Suicide Prevention Grant, Anchorage Community Foundation: Suicide has become a serious problem in Alaska.
+- GCI Suicide Prevention Grant, Anchorage Community Foundation Suicide has become a serious problem in Alaska.
 Administered by the ACF, this granting body specifically addresses suicide prevention by supporting individuals and group organizations devoted to this key public health issue.

-- Arctic Slope Community Foundation: Dedicated to bringing communities of the Arctic Slope together, this foundation helps fund outreach programs in the arts, education, and healthcare services.
+- Arctic Slope Community Foundation Dedicated to bringing communities of the Arctic Slope together, this foundation helps fund outreach programs in the arts, education, and healthcare services.

-- Behavioral Health Aide, Alaska Native Tribal Health Consortium: Focused on bettering healthcare for Alaska natives, this consortium brings together village-based professionals and young colleagues to administer and maintain certification levels in tribal health.
+- Behavioral Health Aide, Alaska Native Tribal Health Consortium Focused on bettering healthcare for Alaska natives, this consortium brings together village-based professionals and young colleagues to administer and maintain certification levels in tribal health.

-- Anchorage Community Mental Health Services, Inc: This group helps connect mental health professionals locally, offering access to child and adult services and employment listings in the Anchorage and Fairbanks areas.
+- Anchorage Community Mental Health Services, Inc This group helps connect mental health professionals locally, offering access to child and adult services and employment listings in the Anchorage and Fairbanks areas.

-- Alaska School Counselor Association: This networking community brings school counselors together from all over the state.
+- Alaska School Counselor Association This networking community brings school counselors together from all over the state.
 Discussion forums and regional groups offer safe spaces to communicate professional issues or quandaries, fostering group awareness of current issues.
 Additionally, this association meets once each year for a statewide conference, giving members a chance to present current research and local trends to interested colleagues.

-- Prevent Connect: Oriented around community outreach and awareness, Prevent Connect promotes awareness of domestic violence and sexual assault.
+- Prevent Connect Oriented around community outreach and awareness, Prevent Connect promotes awareness of domestic violence and sexual assault.
 Open dialogue about serious local issues effectively increases community awareness and empowers victims to share their stories.
 The yearly Prevent Connect web conference educates counselors nationwide on current issues regarding family health.